 Create a Daily Plan to Work More Efficiently

 The first and most important step to take towards working more efficiently is to have a daily plan in place.
-It is important that your plan be written down somewhere—on a calendar, notepad, or stored on your computer.
+It is important that your plan is written down somewhere: On a calendar, notepad, or stored on your computer.
 Do not simply go through a mental checklist each day.

 Getting Rid of Daily Distractions With a Plan

 If you arrive at work each day and are immediately overwhelmed with your long "to do" list and desk clutter, at best, you will bolt into your day like a racehorse (and quickly burn out after a sprint, just like a racehorse) focusing on whatever seems most pressing at any given time.
 Worst case is you will sit in a funk not knowing where to start.
 Either way, simply "putting out fires" each day is the least efficient way to attack your workload and the best way to exhaust yourself while only getting further behind.

 Without a plan, the days' distractions will quickly take over: the phone rings, you start to answer emails, co-workers start chit-chat, and before you know it, lunchtime has arrived and you have little accomplished.
 Your daily plan might include an hour each morning to get settled in by returning calls, checking email before you get started on other tasks but it will do more than serve as a guideline about what to do with your time.
 For example, if you purposely set aside an hour to do something and you go over that time limit, you will know that you need to adjust your plan for the next day.

 By mapping out your day in segments or by tasks you can more easily identify problems areas and your peak efficiency times (i.e., you may be less efficient after lunch if you suffer from afternoon slump or you may be a slow starter in the morning).

 Avoid Taking on More Than You Can Handle